 You don’t need to follow these prompts – they’re there for inspiration and focus.

-Starting on October 1, simply post a new ink drawing every day, every other day or as often as you’d like, with the hashtags #inktober and #inktober2022 (if applicable, replace 2022 with the current year).
+Starting on October 1, simply post a new ink drawing every other day, or as often as you’d like, with the hashtags #inktober and #inktober2022 (if applicable, replace 2022 with the current year).

 More information at inktober.com.